 - Send data to Elasticsearch

-- Try out these tutorials to guide you through specific observability scenarios, including monitoring data in AWS, GCP, or Azure, in a Java application, or in Kubernetes.
+- Try out these tutorials to guide you through specific observability scenarios, including monitoring data from AWS, GCP, or Azure, in a Java application, or from Kubernetes.

 - Ingest data to Elastic Security

 - This guide presents options for ingesting data into Elastic Security, including using the Elastic Agent with Elastic Endpoint Integration, using Beats shippers installed on the systems that you want to monitor, using Elastic Agent with Splunk, and using third party collectors shipping ECS-compliant data.